 Upper & Downer Addiction Treatment

-Timing is a major factor in preventing long-lasting consequences from abuseing these types of drugs.
+Timing is a major factor in preventing long-lasting consequences from abusing these types of drugs.
 If you or a loved one is struggling with an addiction to uppers, downers, or both, we can help.
-Contact The Freedom Center today and speak with one of our admissions specialists about getting professional treatment.
+Contact The Freedom Center today and speak with one of our admissions specialists about amphetamine detox.